Vanessa is a

 ABC and SBS World News

-Vanessa recently provided expert comment for both the ABC and SBS World News regarding the beluga whale wearing a harness.
+Vanessa provided expert comment for both the ABC and SBS World News regarding the beluga whale wearing a harness.

 The Australian Museum